esp-rs/esp-generate/README.md

 1. Install `esp-generate`:

 ```
-cargo install esp-generate
+cargo install esp-generate --locked
 ```

 You can also directly download pre-compiled [release binaries] or use [`cargo-binstall`].

-1. Generate a project.
+2. Generate a project.
 There are two options:

    1. Using the Terminal User Interface (TUI):